trk9001/cimbolicparser/README.md

 3. Run `python manage.py migrate` to create the *Variable* and *Formula* tables.

-### Defining system variables
+### Defining system-sourced variables

-1. Create a file called cimbolicsysvars.py in your project's root directory and add system variables to it as shown in the example file provided.
+1. Create a file called cimbolic_vars.py in your project's root directory and add system-sourced variables to it as shown in the example file provided.

-2. Run `python manage.py loadsysvars` to load the system variables into the database.
+2. Run `python manage.py loadvars` to load the system-sourced variables into the database.

 3. For more info, please ask the contributors directly.

-### Managing user-defined variables
+### Managing user-sourced variables

 1. For info, please ask the contributors directly.